SmartPracticeschool/SPS-6963-Predicting-the-Energy-Output-of-Wind-Turbine-Based-on-Weather-Conditions/README.md

-# Predicting Energy Output of Wind Turbine based on the Weather Conditions
+# SPS-6963-Predicting Energy Output of Wind Turbine based on the Weather Conditions

 Description of Project